Skip to main content

 $colors = flavor_get_option('brand_colors', ['#000', '#fff']);

-// If DB has scalar string → returns ['#000', '#fff']
+// DB has a scalar string → returns ['#000', '#fff']